 When his medical bills pile up, Carl files a lawsuit demanding reimbursement of his costs.
 His suit names both Tina and your firm.

-Moreover, clerical errors generally cause financial injury rather than bodily injury or property damage.
-Financial-related of this nature injuries are not covered by general liability policies.
+Moreover, clerical errors generally cause financial injury rather than bodily or property damage.
+General liability policies do not cover financial-related of this nature injuries.

 You can insure your company against claims resulting from administrative errors by purchasing employee benefits liability (EBL) coverage.
 This coverage can also be added to your general liability policy via an endorsement.